Harm Reduction

 Harm reduction in the context of psychedelic use is not about promoting or prohibiting use, it’s about supporting people to make informed, intentional, and safer choices.
 It recognizes that individuals may choose to engage with psychedelics for many reasons including healing, curiosity, exploration, or coping, and that a supportive, nonjudgmental space can significantly reduce potential risks while enhancing the potential for growth.

 This approach rests on the belief that people are the experts of their own experience.
-Rather than imposing rules or moral judgments, harm reduction offers education, preparation, integration, and care throughout the psychedelic journey.
+Rather than imposing rules or moral judgments, harm reduction offers education, preparation, integration, and care.

 Key Elements of Harm Reduction in Psychedelic Work: